Contact 3-manifolds, holomorphic curves and intersection theory: Application to ruled surfaces

 Since every curve $u \in \mM_0^{[S]}(M,J)$ has $c_1([u]) = c_1([S]) = 2$ and is simple, this implies that $u$ and $v_\pm$ can never have identical images, so $[u] \cdot [v_\pm] \ge 0$ by positivity of intersections (Corollary~\ref{cor:positivityGlobal}).
 Moreover,

 where both terms at the right are nonnegative, thus both vanish and we conclude via Corollary~\ref{cor:positivityGlobal} that $u$ is disjoint from both $v_+$ and $v_-$.

-We claim next that $v_+$ and $v_-$ cannot be the \emph{same} curve (up to parametrization): indeed, if they are, then we have $[S] = 2[v_+]$, and applying the adjunction formula to $v_+$ yields the same numerical contradiction as in the previous paragraph.
+We claim next that $v_+$ and $v_-$ cannot be the \emph{same} curve (up to parametrization): indeed, if they are, then we have $[S] = 2[v_+]$, and applying the adjunction formula to $v_+$ yields the same numerical contradiction as in the case of a multiple cover in $\mM_0^{[S]}(M,J)$.
 It follows now by Corollary~\ref{cor:positivityGlobal} that $v_+$ and $v_-$ have finitely many intersections, all of which count positively, and in fact

 since they must have at least one intersection, namely at the node.
 Using $[S] = [v_+] + [v_-]$ and \eqref{eqn:c1vs}, and plugging in the adjunction formula and \eqref{eqn:c1vs} to compute $[v_\pm] \cdot [v_\pm]$, we find